joseph0926/client-cache/README.md

-# Client Cache
+# Client Cache Query

 **English | [한국어](#클라이언트-캐시)**

-Client Cache is a React library that brings powerful caching mechanisms to client-side state management, inspired by React Query.
+Client Cache Query is a React library that brings powerful caching mechanisms to client-side state management, inspired by React Query.
 It enables persistent local state across page reloads with features like TTL (Time To Live) and synchronization across tabs.
 The library is designed to be simple, efficient, and easy to integrate into your React applications.

 ## Features